One Obvious Reason Why Peter Kreeft’s Case for the Resurrection of Jesus FAILS

 ONE OBVIOUS REASON WHY PREMISE (1) IS FALSE

-There are many reasons that show premise (1) to be false.
+There are various reasons that show premise (1) to be false.
 Some of those reasons are subtle or complex reasons that may not be immediately obvious.
 However, at least one of those reasons is fairly obvious:

 Other Christian philosophers and Christian apologists have criticized skeptical theories about Jesus’ alleged resurrection that Kreeft and Tecelli don’t mention and that are NOT encompassed by the four (alternative) skeptical theories that they claim to have refuted.